 Furthermore, efforts are being taken to ensure the social-emotional wellbeing of our students.
 As a staff, we recognize the importance of educating the "whole child" by focusing on character education and positive behavior.
-We have implemented a school-wide approach to the social-emotional well-being of our students, which includes the daily use of the Positivity Project.
+We have established a team of staff members to review our current systems and make the adjustments necessary to ensure the social-emotional well-being of our students.